 The world is well groomed for the next big bang – The Internet of Things.
 Gartner, world’s leading research and advisory company, states that 14.2 billion connected things will be in use in 2019, and that total will reach 25 billion by 2021.
 As a customer, IoT is all around us!
-The adoption of IoT is already in a race in various applications – smart home, smart industries and IoT is in agriculture too!
+The adoption of IoT is already began in various applications – smart home, smart industries and IoT is reached agriculture too!
 IoT is constantly getting bigger and better.
-However from an Engineer’s vision there is always a confusion when it comes to the difference between Embedded System programming and IoT programming.
+However from an Engineer’s perspective there is always a confusion when it comes to differentiating Embedded System programming and IoT programming.
 Thanks to the vast nature of IoT it has become a huge puzzle to solve.

-So let us throw some light on this topic by clearly understanding the difference between embedded system and IoT programming.
+So let us throw some light on this topic by clearly understanding the differences.

 What is an Embedded System?